lukaselmer/renuo-cms-doc/design_decisions.md

 ## File Upload

 For features like uploading images and use them on the web page, an upload service is needed.
 We decided to make use of the [Renuo-Upload](https://renuo.gitbooks.io/renuo-upload-doc/content/index.html) which is a service that we developed before.
+Renuo Upload is a microservice which provides an easy way to upload and use uploaded files.
+Multiple files can be uploaded via drag and drop and can be stored on cloud-storages (for example on Amazon S3).

 ## Conclusion